 The army’s new Bushmaster troop carrier sums up what can go wrong with defence purchases.
 The prototype vehicles were 10 times less reliable than the army wanted.
 But the army bought them anyway because the only alternative was 20 times less reliable.
 The original cost was supposed to be $170 million for 370 vehicles.
 In the end, taxpayers will get 299 vehicles for $329 million.
 And though taxpayers’ money has been used to develop the vehicles, the army has no patent over any part of the project and no royalty agreement with ADI if the company sells the vehicles overseas.
 Now that the wrinkles have been ironed out using taxpayer money, that looks likely.

 However, by 2004/2005, the Australian Army had a workable and effective medium protected mobility vehicle and one that has gone on to be exported well and obtained in larger numbers, including some to the British Army for SF use (although I have read that the Pandur 2 6×6 was the preferred option, which is amusing given that the BMR (a version of Pandur 1) was in the running for FFLAV.
-Transfield was purchased by Thales in 2006 and ADI renamed to Thales Australia.
+Transfield was purchased by Thales in 2006 and ADI was renamed Thales Australia.